-Tens of thousands join march urging ‘new deal’ for workers
+Jeremy Corbyn addresses tens of thousands at march urging ‘new deal’ for workers

 -

-Tens of thousands join march urging ‘new deal’ for workers
+Jeremy Corbyn addresses tens of thousands at march urging ‘new deal’ for workers

-Tens of thousands of people joined a noisy, colourful demonstration on Saturday calling for a “new deal” for workers and public services.
+Jeremy Corbyn has joined tens of thousands of people from across the UK in a demonstration calling for a “new deal” for workers and public services.

-Union members, peace campaigners and politicians joined pensioners and families from across the UK at the event in central London, organised by the TUC.
+The Labour leader was one of six speakers to address the crowd of union members, workers, families' peace campaigners and politicians in what was the biggest demonstration for years.

-It was the biggest demonstration for years, with the aim of calling for a higher minimum wage, a ban on zero-hours contracts and more funding for the NHS, education and other public services.
+The protest, organised by the TUC, called for a higher minimum wage, a ban on zero-hours contracts and more funding for the NHS, education and other public services.

+Mr Corbyn won huge applause from the crowds in London's Hyde Park when he pledged the next Labour government would launch a ministry to guarantee workers' rights.

+Mr Corbyn promised to "take rail mail and water back into public ownership" and warned tax dodgers that a "Labour government is coming after you.
+We will tax properly".

 Workers involved in current disputes including those at restaurant chains TGI Fridays and McDonald’s joined the march, along with nurses, ambulance crews, postmen, teachers, civil servants and cleaners.